10 Ecommerce Brands That Have Nailed Social Media

 Could do better: As we type, Facebook location structure isn’t in place but it will be any day now, so watch this space.

-BT isn’t a brand you might expect to find on the list, but they made our top ten for their use of Twitter.
-Through @BTCare they respond to customer complaints and queries (and there are very many of these) – giving responses a personal touch, signing off each post with ^name.
+BT isn’t a brand you might expect to find on the list, but it made our top ten for its use of Twitter.
+Through @BTCare it responds to customer complaints and queries (and there are very many of these) – giving responses a personal touch, signing off each post with a name.

 Could do better: Improve customer care on all of your other channels please BT.

 Content has gone off the boil a bit of late, but it’s still a strong contender for our top ten.
-Boden has long had a cute tone of voice and uses the colours synonymous with the brand with to make its mark on non-product related posts.
-They have a great approach to macro and micro influencer engagement, and clearly understand their ‘mum’ audience.
+Boden has long had a cute tone of voice and uses the colours synonymous with the brand with to make its mark on non-product related posts. it has a great approach to macro and micro influencer engagement, and clearly understands its ‘mum’ audience.

 Could do better: Shorter posts please Boden.
 We’re too busy to click ‘see more’ – and shorter posts get 23% more interaction.